 3. Stand Up for a Cause

 However, establishing your stance as a technology firm on controversial or highly debated topics can backfire if done so incorrectly.
 As a company, you must be aware of the line between supporting and bringing awareness to social and environmental issues and their causes, without exploiting the subject for your corporate gain.
-To stay on the right track when it comes to your technology marketing strategy, it is important to do your research and consult topic experts before vocalizing or establishing where you stand.
+To stay on the right track when it comes to your technology marketing strategy, it is important to take social issues as seriously as your potential customers do and think beyond the goal of trying to boost your technology sales; do your research and consult topic experts before vocalizing or establishing where you stand on a controversial issue.

 In addition to simply establishing your technology firm’s standing and opinions on social and environmental issues and causes, you can also explore partnerships and collaborations with various social and environmental change organizations to aid or support their efforts.
 This can be done by providing technology to aid their campaigns, financially sponsoring groups or events, and the nature of your partnerships will vary depending on the type of technology your firm deals with.